 Table of Contents

-FirstBank Routing Numbers By Account Number
+FirstBank Routing Number

-FirstBank makes it easy for their customers to find their routing numbers because every account holder has only one routing number: 107005047.
 You will also use this number whenever you need to make a wire transfer or any type of money transfer.
 However, this number isn’t the only thing you’ll need.

-Other Ways To Find Your FirstBank Routing Number
+Where To Find Your FirstBank Routing Number

 Use a Check: For checking accounts, you can find your routing number in the lower left hand corner of the check.
 It will be the first 9 digits located at the bottom of your check.

 Go Online: Also, you can log into your bank account online.
 Head to the Accounts page, scroll to History, and then Statements and Reports.
 Click on your most recent statement to view your account and routing number.

 Call Customer Service: Call FirstBank at 1-800-964-3444.
 After you provide a few specific details to identify yourself, a representative will be able to confirm your account’s routing number.